About the International Scleroderma Workshop

 The next Workshop will be the 14th biennial meeting.
 Sessions in the 14th Workshop will cover the spectrum of topics related to SSc pathogenesis, including vascular biology, fibroblast biology, genetics and immunology.
 In addition, keynote speakers will address a wide range of topics in basic biological sciences that apply to understanding SSc pathogenesis.
 The meeting will also include presentations in areas key to making advances in clinical research in SSc, this section of the meeting planned with input from the Scleroderma Clinical Trial Consortium and typically attended and presented by thought leaders in SSc clinical trials and SSc associated clinical complications, such as pulmonary fibrosis and pulmonary arterial hypertension.
 Abstracts will be solicited and scored with travel awards provided to and oral presentations given by top scoring young investigators.

 The 14th Workshop will be organized and by the the Centre for Rheumatology and Connective Tissue Disorders at University College London (Royal Free Hospital Campus) with help from the Scleroderma Center of Research Translation at Boston University School of Medicine, and will be held at St. John’s College, Cambridge University in Cambridge, UK.
 The Scientific Committee includes a broad array of international scientists with expertise in the various pathogenic pathways and complications of the disease.
 Based on past success we anticipate another highly successful meeting.

-The League of Extraordinary Conference Coordinators ~ From left: Kate from BU, Pam, Kim and Millie from Royal Free.
+The League of Extraordinary Conference Coordinators ~ From left: Pam, Millie and Kim from University College London; Kate from BU.
 A combined 54 years of experience in the Scleroderma Workshop business!